Built around the calls plumbers actually miss

 The intake changes by job type

-AI answering
+AI wins

-Questions to ask before choosing
+Questions to ask any live answering service before signing

 The comparison should ladder back to the main plumber answering service page for users who need the category explained before choosing an option.